carlcom/fsharp-wolfenstein/README.md

 To run the game:

-* Navigate to the browser folder
+* Right click Solution, Open in Terminal.
+Navigate to the browser folder
 * Install dependencies: `npm ci`
 * Start the compiler in watch mode and a development server: `npm start`
 * After the first compilation is finished, in your browser open: http://localhost:8080/